Code-Institute-Submissions/carolinecole/README.md

 ### Bugs Discovered
 #### Solved bugs
-1. The font was coming up with an error when opened the DevTools.
-I went onto Tutor support to get some assistance as to which I needed to hard reload my browser.
-2. The menu bar was showing on two lines instead of one, to fix this I used [Code Institue](this code was taken from https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/616289d66b5641a3808cc43e53842695/f99dac3afcfe4b2caf8d576273aea3e6/?child=first to eliminate the contact menu item being below) lesson to help fix this issue.
+2. The menu bar was showing on two lines instead of one, to fix this I used [Code Institue](this code was taken from https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/616289d66b5641a3808cc43e53842695/f99dac3afcfe4b2caf8d576273aea3e6/?child=first lesson to help fix this issue.
 3. The menu bar was not centered to the page, it was positioned to the right of the page.
 To solve this I asked tutor support and I had a div taking up a huge section of the page so I removed the below code which I got from [Code Institue](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/616289d66b5641a3808cc43e53842695/f99dac3afcfe4b2caf8d576273aea3e6/?child=first):
     ```<div class="row no-gutters">
         <a href="index.html" class="col-md-4 logo"></a>